GovReady/compliancekbs/README.md

 `document`: The identifier (`id`) of the document where the referenced term occurs.
 If this attribute is missing, then a term is being referenced in the same document that the YAML file is describing --- i.e. to `same-as` two terms that appear in the same document.

-`term`: The text of the term as it appears in that document.
-If omitted in a parent `term`, the term appears with the same words in the referenced document.
+`term`: The `text` of the term as it appears in that document.
+If omitted in a parent term, the term appears with the same words in the referenced document.